 So how do we buy into Creative Cloud?

-To get Creative Cloud, including all these snazzy new features, the best thing would be to get in touch, as we can help set you up with a subscription.
+To get Creative Cloud, the best thing would be to get in touch, as we can help set you up with a subscription.
 If you’re looking to deploy Creative Cloud for teams, there’s a new scheme to manage the process called the Value Incentive Plan (VIP).
 This lets you purchase, manage, and assign permissions to use Adobe software and services to users through a really simple, easy to use portal.

 Basically, your Jigsaw24 contact sets up a VIP portal and invites you in, then you deploy the software as needed, and can monitor who’s got access to what.
 Becoming a VIP member also lets you keep track of all your Cloud seats in a single agreement with a single anniversary date, even if you add extra seats part way through the year, so you never lose track of what needs renewing.